 By establishing its head office at 40, rue de Sèvres, Kering chose an inimitable site owing to its exceptional architecture and extremely rich past.
 Indeed, it meant a major challenge to bring life back to 17,200 m² immersed in nearly four centuries of history, and give it a new purpose.

 Its distinctively sober architecture is in keeping with the lineage of great Parisian hospitals such as the Invalides or the Salpêtrière.
-However, successive demolitions, extensions or gutting of the buildings over the centuries, altered its original appearance.
+However, successive demolitions, extensions or gutting of the buildings over the centuries, have altered its original appearance

 Despite severe deterioration, the 40, rue de Sèvres site clearly held enormous potential.
 Set in an area dear to fashion creators and the luxury industry, its architecture combines elegance and sobriety.
 The Group was strongly inspired by the site’s instantly perceptible rare beauty and sense of harmony.
 From the beginning, Kering was actively involved in restoring and renovating the premises.